-Today, February 11th 2018, the wonderful Jennifer Aniston turns 49.
+Today, February 11th is the wonderful Jennifer Aniston’s birthday.
 On our screens since, wait for it, 1988 and her performance in Mac & Me, the American actress has been a household name, arguably from her breakthrough role as Rachel Green in the US sitcom, Friends, which ended in 2004 – I know, I can’t believe it either.

 Since then, she has starred in no less than 25 films.
 That’s an incredible achievement for any actress and while quite a lot of those haven’t been critical darlings, some have been given cult status and found Aniston in roles that perhaps she wouldn’t have chosen early on in her career.
 With that in mind, and to celebrate her 49th birthday, I’ve chosen 5 roles that showcase what a talent she actually is and to prove once and for all she isn’t relegated to terrible rom-coms.
 Read on to find out which are the best Jennifer Aniston movies.